Public International Law

 James Harrison’s other main project looks at legal reform of inshore fisheries governance in Scotland.
 I am carrying out this work in collaboration with the Sustainable Inshore Fisheries Trust and we are developing a case for substantial reform to the current legal framework for managing inshore fisheries.
 The project has both institutional and a substantive components to it.
 My longer terms plans are to broaden this research to look at fisheries governance more generally, with a particular focus on the North-East Atlantic.

-Andrew Lang works in the field of global regulatory governance, and is currently undertaking a project on the history and evolution of the regulatory policy of the OECD, and its significance in the emergence of regulatory infrastructures for the global economy.
+Andrew Lang has a number of projects in the field of global regulatory governance.
+He is currently undertaking a project on the history and evolution of the regulatory policy of the OECD, and its significance in the emergence of regulatory infrastructures for the global economy.
 This develops his earlier work on the regulatory impacts of international trade and investment law, which remains an important focus.
-It is also part of a broader strand of research re-thinking the nature and content of ‘neoliberalism’ as a politically diverse set of political practices, frames and habits of thought.
+It is also part of a broader strand of research re-thinking the nature and content of ‘neoliberalism’ as a politically diverse set of political practices, frames and habits of thought, across various domains of global economic governance.

-Andrew Lang also has an ongoing project looking at the rise of heterodox capitalisms in the global economic order since the 1990s.
+Andrew Lang also has a recently completed project looking at the rise of heterodox capitalisms in the global economic order since the 1990s.
 The immediate impetus for the project is the current trade tensions between the US and China, which to a significant extent have their roots in the emergence of what has been called ‘Sino-capitalism’, a capitalist form (or combination of forms) which has some familiar aspects from other East Asian economies, and some which are not at all familiar.
 It is common to describe some of China’s practices and structures as ‘distorting’ global markets, and more generally to use the concept of a ‘market distortion’ to attempt to distinguish legitimate from illegitimate variation in the institutions of market capitalism.
 This paper elucidates some of the conceptual difficulties associated with that term, and assesses four potential ways in which it may nevertheless become legally and practically functional for this purpose.
-The claim is that finding a pragmatic legal technique for distinguishing legitimate from illegitimate institutional variation is a necessary (though hardly sufficient) condition for the re-stabilisation of a multilateral trading system.

 Kasey McCall Smith’s current research project 'Torture on Trial' examines the legal framework ensuring the complete prohibition against torture in an under-examined trial setting.
 The 2014 Senate Torture Report confirmed that many men detained in Guantanamo were tortured during the highly controversial US anti-terrorism campaigns.
 Five of these men are on trial in relation to the 11 September 2001 terrorist attacks on the US in the KSM trial.
 The military commission tasked with hearing these charges is proceeding in Guantanamo where the defendants have been held under the laws of war as suspected terrorists for over 15 years.
 Specifically, the project examines whether violations of the rules prohibiting torture impact a trial in real-time.
 Fundamentally, the project seeks to reaffirm that maintaining the prohibition against torture far outweighs arguments for allowing exceptions to the rule.